TaraHelberg/Coffee-Boutique/README.md

     Go to Deploy Tab & Deploy Branch

+   + Note : Safety & Security : From the start of this PP I have had an env.py file that I have kept the secret key's in particular the Django Secret Key however after deployment I felt that for saftery & security although my secret key's had been kept in an env.py file, I could not be 100% sure that the secret key had not been pushed through to git due to the manner in which I had use the env.py file and settings.py file at the start of the App.
+I decided to use a Django key generator & add a new Django secret key to my env.py file & to heroku config vars to sensure that should the key have been push by accident that it was now an invalid key.

 - ## Clone Project

     * Cloning of Project was made possible by GitHub